kafka, consumer-groups, data-streaming, scalability

 A consumer group is a collection of consumers that work together to consume messages from one or more Kafka topics.
 Each consumer in the group is assigned a subset of the topic's partitions, ensuring that no two consumers in the same group read from the same partition simultaneously.

 The key benefit is parallel processing.
 Instead of a single consumer reading all messages sequentially, multiple consumers can process different partitions concurrently.
-This approach scales horizontally—add more consumers to handle increased throughput.
+This approach scales horizontally, add more consumers to handle increased throughput.
+For a broader overview of how consumers and producers work together, see Kafka Producers and Consumers.

 Kafka tracks which messages each consumer group has processed by storing offsets in a special internal topic called __consumer_offsets.
+Think of this as a ledger that records "Consumer Group A has processed messages up to offset 1000 on partition 0."
 This allows consumers to resume from where they left off after a restart or failure.

 How Consumer Groups Enable Scalability